Design Challenges for a Multi-Perspective Search Engine: A Prototype of Multi-Perspective Search Engine

-\paragraph{Evidence Mining} Evidence mining is the task of retrieving supporting evidence from an article to a perspective in the context of the user query.
-We choose Evidence Sentences dataset \cite{eindor2019corpus}, which most closely resembles our task.
-We train a BERT regression model that predicts the probability of a sentence being evidence towards the perspective.
+To corroborate the argument presented in the generated perspective, we extract up to three sentences from the article as supporting evidence.
+We formulate this as a ranking task.
+Given a generated perspective and all sentences from the corresponding document, we train a regression model to predict the probability of each sentence being evidence towards the perspective.
+We choose Evidence Sentences dataset \cite{ein2020corpus}, an English argument mining dataset that most closely resembles our task.
+We finetune a pretrained BERT-base model with 768 hidden size plus a linear layer to predict the probability of a sentence being evidence towards the perspective.
+The training takes less than 30 minutes on a GeForce 1080Ti GPU and we conduct our experiments in a train/dev/test setting of 80\%/10\%/10\%.

 For each document and its perspective, we extract a ranked list of sentences with top-$k$ highest output probabilities from the model.
-As the training objective and data does not pose any constraint on whether the evidence supports or opposes the input perspective, We pipe it with a stance classifier \cite{chen-etal-2019-seeing} to select only the sentences that support the perspective, and use a relevance classifier \cite{chen-etal-2019-seeing} to rank them and present the three most relevant evidence paragraphs to the user.
+As the training objective and data does not pose any constraint on whether the evidence supports or opposes the input perspective, we pipe it with a stance classifier \cite{chen-etal-2019-seeing} to select only the sentences that support the perspective, and use a relevance classifier \cite{chen-etal-2019-seeing} to rank them and present the three most relevant evidence paragraphs to the user.
 We conduct our evaluation on the test split of Evidence Sentences dataset, and our evidence mining system achieved a mean squared error of $3.97\%$.

-\paragraph{Similarity Between Perspectives} We use RoBERTa plus a linear layer to train a stance classifier on the Perspectrum dataset \cite{chen-etal-2019-seeing}.
-We use the model to predict the stance label among \texttt{\{support, refute, or neutral\}} of each perspective on the query, and group the articles into three clusters in accordance with their stances: support, reject, or neutral.
-Our stance classifier achieves 91.6\% accuracy on the test split of the Perspectrum dataset.